Characters: South Park Main Characters

 The straight man out of the original four kids.
-Is often the one to give An Aesop
+He is often the one to give An Aesop

-at the end of each show.
-Closest thing to a main character of the show, who tends to be the protagonist of many episodes, and probably not coincidentally the most 'normal' character.
+at the end of each show; the closest thing to a main character of the show, who tends to be the protagonist of many episodes; and probably not coincidentally the most "normal" character.

 - Acquired Situational Narcissism: In the episode "Guitar Queer-O."

 - The Alcoholic: Had intakes of whiskey in "Ass Burgers".
 The ending of the episode implies that he may stay that way, but it hasn't been mentioned again after that episode.

 - Harsher in Hindsight His line, "What if I become an alcoholic, like Grandpa?" in "Trapped in the Closet".